MarkPearlCoZa/Blog_General/_posts/2020-12-16-Two-work-places.md

 category: General
 ---

-## Company 1 - where my product delivery team was my first team
+## Where my product delivery leads were not a team

 I want to share an experience I had as a team lead at a company once.
 This was a different company to the one I work at now.